Coronavirus (COVID-19) Preparedness Information Learn More

 We are continuing to work closely with the Mount Rogers Health District and the Virginia Department of Health (VDH) and following guidance from the Centers for Disease Control and Prevention (CDC) to ensure the safety of our patients, the clinical teams who have been caring for this patient and all those within our facility.

 Our hospital is prepared with the appropriate plans to detect, protect and respond.
-We have been preparing for the potential of COVID-19 in our community for several weeks, building upon the robust emergency operations plan we have in place year-round.
+We have been preparing for the potential of COVID-19 in our community building upon the robust emergency operations plan we have in place year-round.

-Additionally, we implemented strict visitor restrictions, moving to a zero-visitor protocol effective March 25, 2020 as outlined below.
-We have already limited entry as well, and everyone entering the hospital should continue to use the Emergency Department and the Main Entrance for access.
-Per CDC guidelines, everyone entering our facilities will be screened for respiratory symptoms and travel history.
+Additionally, we continue our one-visitor protocol s outlined below.
+We have limited entry as well, and everyone entering the hospital should continue to use the Emergency Department and the Main Entrance for access.
+Per CDC guidelines, everyone entering our facilities will be screened for respiratory symptoms and temperatures will be checked.